Sunday, May 29, 2011

 M35 is looking good.
 Almost too large for the 20mm Expanse in this f/15 telescope.
 Just great.
 Can barely pick out NGC 2158.
 Given the conditions, I am only seeing the brightest of M35’s stars, but I am seeing enough to make it a showpiece.

 I have always loved M35, and it is one of the objects I never fail to show my freshman astronomy students each winter.
 My best moment here has to do with the nearby smaller and more distant cluster, NGC 2158, however.
-Nearly two decades ago, I suddenly realized how much amateur astronomy had changed when I discovered my el cheapo Meade 12-inch Dobsonian would easily resolve this hard one—from my urban backyard.
+Nearly two decades ago, I realized how much amateur astronomy had changed when I discovered my el cheapo Meade 12-inch Dobsonian would easily resolve this hard one—from my urban backyard.

 M1 is visible low on the horizon.
 No detail.
 All I can see is a little, dim fuzzy in the 20mm Expanse eyepiece.
 Quite a difference from its appearance during my last Chiefland trip, where not just its convoluted body but its writhing “tendrils” were on display.